How to Keep Your Cool: 12 Tips for Staying Calm Under Pressure

-When I was just a little younger, I had great big goals and objectives and aspirations for every day of my life.
+When I was just a little younger, I had great big goals, objectives, and aspirations for every day of my life.
 These days, my biggest ambition is to get through each day with grace and peace of mind – to be unflappable and to move peacefully from one task to another with focused attention and a quiet, calm energy.

 Strive to not catastrophize

 When you are relating the problem to yourself, avoid the urge to magnify the negative.
-Strike the words always and whenever.
-You might feel like Stuart Smalley, but it can really help to re-frame the problem in your mind by saying things like “I can cope,” “It’s not that big a deal,” and “I’m bigger than this.”
+Strike out the words always and whenever.
+You might feel like Stuart Smalley, but it can really help to re-frame the problem in your mind by saying things like “I can cope”, “It’s not that big a deal”, and “I’m bigger than this.”

 Discover metaphors and visualizations that help you stay calm

 I try to imagine my problem as a knot.
 The more I panic and pull on the ends, the tighter the knot cinches.
 But, when I adopt a singular focus, a calm takes over and I can loosen one strand at a time.

 It might also help if you can visualize yourself acting with patience and focus.
 Lower your voice and try to move as slowly as possible.
 Speak slowly and softly.
 Become the calm, unflappable person you see in your mind.

-Here’s another technique: Do you know anyone whom you would describe as unflappable?
+Do you know anyone whom you would describe as unflappable?
 Try to think of what this person would do in your situation.

-Look at specific patterns — from time of day, to level of stress (or level of boredom), to blood sugar levels.
+Look at specific patterns.
+Consider the time of day, level of stress or level of boredom to blood sugar levels.
 Knowing about your own patterns can go a long way in helping you keep your cool throughout the day.

 Realize that you can control your emotions

-- Create a calm environment with peaceful rituals
+Create a calm environment with peaceful rituals

 If calm music soothes you, use it.
 If silence soothes you, use it.
 Maybe you’ll play some soothing instrumental music or maybe you’ll dim the lights and light some scented candles.